Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 #### Add new user

 It is a good practice to use a normal user and elevate to root only when necessary.
+There are a few reasons on why this should be done.

 > Keep ownership of personal files separate from the root user.
 > Some applications prevent themselves from running as root.
 > Prevent applications to have full access to the computer.
 > Protect the system against user mistakes.
-> Simply unnecessary.

 <pre>
 useradd -m -G wheel -s /bin/bash filipe